couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

 following links:

- * [Couchbase Plug-in for Elasticsearch](https://github.com/couchbaselabs/elasticsearch-transport-couchbase).
-Be aware that this plug-in is compatible with **Elasticsearch 1.0.1 and earlier**.
+ * [Couchbase Plug-in for Elasticsearch](https://github.com/couchbaselabs/elasticsearch-transport-couchbase). **Be aware that the Couchbase plug-in v1.3.0 is compatible only with Elasticsearch 1.0.1**.

  * [Couchbase Server
    requirements](http://docs.couchbase.com/couchbase-manual-2.5/cb-install/#getting-started).
 This topic describes supported platforms, hardware requirements, software requirements, and network settings.